satrio-pamungkas/satrio-pamungkas/README.md

 Welcome to my profile, you can call me either Satrio or Raihan

 ### About Me
 I'm a passionate programmer who seek to explore technology broadly and keep enhance the knowledge with lifelong learning concept.
-I'm a both practitioner and researcher in software engineering discipline (you can see my research publication [here](https://scholar.google.com/citations?hl=id&user=mASXQXcAAAAJ)).
+I'm a both practitioner and researcher in software engineering discipline (my research publication is [here](https://scholar.google.com/citations?hl=id&user=mASXQXcAAAAJ)).
 Here are my known as :
 - **Bachelor of Software Engineering**, Indonesia University of Education (January - 2023)
 - **One of the founders** and **former Vice Chairman** of KOMPETEGRAM (College Programming Community)
 - **Maintainer** of Satpam Dev (Personal Open-Source Organization)